What is ecstasy?

 - panic attacks

-- risk of HIV, hepatitis infection, blood poisoning or skin abscesses if ecstasy in powder form is injected using shared needles
+- risk of HIV, hepatitis infection, blood poisoning or skin abscesses if ecstasy is injected using shared needles

 - hallucinogenic flashbacks that can occur weeks, months or even years after taking the drug